-Whether you’re a well educated person with adequate job experience or a fresh graduate with no experience at all, you may need a little bit more help in projecting yourself to the right people.
+Whether you’re a well-educated person with adequate job experience or a fresh graduate with no experience at all, you may need a little bit more help in projecting yourself to the right people.
 Social networking has become such an integral part of our daily lives and it’s really important for all professionals to reap the benefits.

 You can even approach them personally through their contact details.
-Most of us are aware of LinkedIn as one of the more popular professional social networking sites but there are actually a lot more out there.
+Most of us know LinkedIn as one of the more popular professional social networking sites but there are actually a lot more out there.
 Here are 6 other options of professional networks for you to choose from and maybe try out for yourself.

 Zerply is a very new kind of social network for the Entertainment Industry.
 Zerply was started by two friends in a tiny apartment just south of Stockholm.
-Today, it is a multi-national team which operates from several countries.
-It connects the entertainment production companies to top-quality creative talents and the tools to assess candidates within a few minutes.
+Today, it is a multi-national team that operates from several countries.
+It connects entertainment production companies to top-quality creative talents and the tools to assess candidates within a few minutes.

 Designers, animators, illustrators and other creative mavens can build a comprehensive portfolio to show their work and look for more opportunities with ease.
 In order to join, you must be invited by a current member or you can apply by showing your work to the Zerply team.
-[Visit site here]

-Twylah rides on the power of Twitter and it is a solid option if you are looking to increase your presence on Twitter through brand pages.
+Twylah rides on the power of Twitter, and it is a solid option if you are looking to increase your presence on Twitter through brand pages.
 It allows users to create Twitter brand pages, which can highlight your presence beyond the popular microblogging site.
 By using Twylah, you can determine your true brand identity and how your brand pages are doing with your audience.

 Another important feature of Twylah is that it allows page optimization to boost up the visibility to produce traffic from the search engines.
 Twylah also gives its users the ability to run a page on his/her own domain.
 This basically gives you another choice for a website while promoting your brand pages via the Twitter account as well.
-[Visit site here]

 Meetup is a another reasonable alternative to LinkedIn.
 It’s not just about making connections online but in the real world too.
 The site gives you opportunities to interact and chat with like-minded professionals who have the same interests as you.
 The main feature of Meetup are events.
-You can see upcoming events and attend the ones you think are suitable to meet up with other people like yourselves in a real life setting.
+You can see upcoming events and attend the ones you think are suitable to meet up with other people like yourselves in a real-life setting.

 NetParty is basically a social network for young professionals from around the globe.
 Currently, there are around 200,000 members who have joined NetParty and it is growing on a daily basis.
 If LinkedIn is a bit too formal and boring for you, it is the perfect place for you to expand your professional network while having fun.